tornadocashcommunity/tornadocash.cash-relayer/README.md

 __SINGLE NETWORK DEPLOYMENT__
 1. Clone the repository and enter the directory
   - `git clone https://development.tornadocash.community/tornadocash/classic-relayer && cd classic-relayer`
-2. Clone the example enviroment file `.env.example` to configure for the perferred network
+2. Clone the example enviroment file `.env.example` to configure for the preferred network
   - By default each network is preconfigured the naming of `.env.<NETWORK SYMBOL>`
   - `cp .env.example .env.eth`
   - Set `PRIVATE_KEY` for your relayer address (remove the 0x from your private key)